polyfy/polylith/readme.md

 ```
 <img src="images/tagging-info-2.png" width="27%">

-...it will pick the latest release tag that follows the pattern defined in `./deps.edn`:
+...it picks the latest release tag that follows the pattern defined in `./deps.edn`:
 ```
             :release-tag-pattern "v[0-9]*"
 ```